 Use of Irrigation Syringe

-You may begin using the oral irrigation syringe three to five days after your oral surgery procedure as instructed by Dr. Gregory Michaels.
+You may begin using the oral irrigation syringe three to five days after your oral surgery procedure as instructed by Dr. Michaels.

 How to Use an Irrigation Syringe